awslabs/cid-gcp-cost-dashboard/README.md

           --dasbhoard-id gcp-cost-dashboard
     ```
 3. You can navigate to dashboards in QuickSight once deplyment is finished.
 You might need to adjust permissions on the role that QuickSight uses to access S3 and Athena.

+#Troubleshooting and Support
+We encourage you to open new issue with description of the problem on github.